October 24th 2017

 How to become a successful beauty blogger

 Currently they represent some of the most powerful voices in the world - but what exactly does it take to set up a successful blog?
-We sat down with beauty blogger Gemma Carey to find out...
+Gemma Carey shares her eight steps to becoming a blogger

 Some are paid to sit on the front row of shows wearing free designer clothes in return for tweets; others command an audience of millions of viewers - or get the opportunity to work with the biggest brands and names in the world.
 These days, when it comes to making it big in business it seems to be the new generation of bloggers who have all the power.